LightningCreations/lclib/doc/io/IOWrapper.md

 (2),(3),(4): Constructs a new FileOutputStream from the given path name.
 This constructor acts as if by `FileOutputStream(fopen(c,"wb"))`, `FileOutputStream(fopen(str.c_str(),"wb"))`, or `FileOutputStream(fopen(p.c_str(),"wb"))`.
 The behavior is undefined if the argument to (2) is a null pointer.
 (5),(6),(7): Disambugation Constructors for opening in append mode.
 Same as (2),(3),(4) respectively, except that the stream is opened in "ab" mode instead of "wb" mode.
+If the file does not exist, then the effect is the same as (2),(3), or (4) respectively.
 (8): Move Constructor.
 Control of the underlying file object of out is moved to the new object (9): Destructor.
 If control of the underlying file has not been moved from this object, the underlying file is closed.
 If the underlying file buffers writes, it is also flushed.
 (10): Move Assignment Operator.
-If control of the underlying file has not been from this object it is closed and potentially flushed.
+If control of the underlying file has not been moved from this object it is closed and potentially flushed.
 Then control of the underlying file of out is moved to this object.

 ##### Exceptions #####
 (1): If the passed file is a null pointer, the constructor throws a FileNotFoundException